How to start a profitable blog in 2026 in 5 simple steps

 If you’ve chosen WordPress, I’d recommend reading my beginner’s guide to using WordPress and going through the 35 things to do after installing WordPress for full steps on setting up your new WordPress site.

-5. Write your first post
+4. Write your first post

-Now is time to get writing.
+Now it’s time to get writing.
 You’ll create your content under the Posts section.
 Here you can give your post a title, build the content, apply categories or tags for navigation purposes, add a featured thumbnail image and publish your post.

 This will automatically show on your blog post archive in reverse chronological order, with the most recent post showing first.